telekom/pubsub-horizon/docs/quickstarter-guide.md

     Verify ready status of MongoDB
     ```powershell
-    kubectl get sts -n horizon
+    while (1) {kubectl get sts -l app.kubernetes.io/name=mongodb-sharded -n horizon; sleep 5}
     ```
-    *Repeat the command until ready.
-This can take a few minutes.*
+    *The command above will be executed every 5 seconds.
+It can take a few minutes until MongoDB is ready.*

 ## Database configuration